HL7/fhir-shorthand/input/pagecontent/overview.md

 * RuleSet
 * ValueSet

-Note that not every type of FSH item has a direct FHIR equivalent.
-Alias and RuleSet are strictly FSH constructs, while Mappings and Invariants appear only as elements within a SD.
+Note that not every type of FSH item has a direct FHIR equivalent; Alias and RuleSet are strictly FSH constructs, while Mappings and Invariants appear only as elements within a SD.
 Each type of item has a different set of required and optional keywords, detailed in the [FSH Language Reference](reference.html#defining-items).

+These are not the only [conformance resources in FHIR](https://www.hl7.org/fhir/R4/conformance-module.html).
+Others include CapabilityStatement, OperationDefinition, SearchParameter, and CompartmentDefinition.
+Currently, you can create any of these types as instances; for example, using `InstanceOf: CapabilityStatement`.
+RuleSets can simplify definition of these items.
+For examples of rule sets, see [FSH Online](https://fshschool.org/FSHOnline).

 > **Note:** Keywords are case-sensitive.